Mid0aria/owofarmbot_stable/README.md

 nano config.json # On linux, can also use any other preferred file writing software

 # Run the bot:
-start ./start.bat
-or
-node bot.js
+node main.js

 # Start Bot:
+From WebUI, go to home and press the start button from the actions buttons there.

-In config.json, type [prefix]start (example: e!start) with the prefix you set in config.json to the channel whose ID you entered in channelid
+From Discord, In config.json, type [prefix]start (example: e!start) with the prefix you set in config.json to the channel whose ID you entered in channelid

+# Pause Bot:
+From WebUI, go to home and press the pause button from the actions buttons there.

+From Discord, In config.json, type [prefix]pause (example: e!pause) with the prefix you set in config.json to the channel whose ID you entered in channelid

+# Resume Bot:
+From WebUI, go to home and press the resume button from the actions buttons there.

+From Discord, In config.json, type [prefix]resume (example: e!resume) with the prefix you set in config.json to the channel whose ID you entered in channelid

 # Stop Bot:
+From WebUI, go to home and press the reboot button from the actions buttons there.

-In config.json, type [prefix]stop (example: e!stop) with the prefix you set in config.json to the channel whose ID you entered in channelid
+From Discord, In config.json, type [prefix]stop (example: e!reboot) with the prefix you set in config.json to the channel whose ID you entered in channelid

-# Resume Bot:
-In config.json, type [prefix]resume (example: e!resume) with the prefix you set in config.json to the channel whose ID you entered in channelid
 ```

 ### 📱・Android (Termux)